freeCodeCamp/guide/src/pages/game-development/unreal-engine/index.md

   * Unreal Engine 4
   Released in 2015 and targets PC, PlayStation 4, Xbox One, Mac OS X, iOS, Android, many VR systems, Linux, SteamOS, and HTML5, and the editor can run on Windows, OS X and Linux.
 Unreal Script has been removed and replaced with dynamically reloaded C++ modules, and a more advanced visual scripting interface called Blueprints.

+## Unreal Script
+UnrealScript (often abbreviated to UScript) is Unreal Engine's native scripting language used for authoring game code and gameplay events before the release of Unreal Engine 4.
+The language was designed for simple, high-level game programming.The UnrealScript interpreter was programmed by Tim Sweeney, who also created an earlier game scripting language, ZZT-oop.

+Similar to Java, UnrealScript is object-oriented without multiple inheritance (classes all inherit from a common Object class), and classes are defined in individual files named for the class they define.
+Unlike Java, UnrealScript does not have object wrappers for primitive types.
+Interfaces are only supported in Unreal Engine generation 3 and a few Unreal Engine 2 games.
+UnrealScript supports operator overloading, but not method overloading, except for optional parameters.

+In March 2014, Epic announced that the Unreal Engine 4 would no longer be supporting UnrealScript, but instead support game scripting in C++.
+Visual scripting would be supported by the Blueprints Visual Scripting system, a replacement for the earlier Kismet visual scripting system.

 #### More Information:

 <a href='https://www.unrealengine.com/' target='_blank' rel='nofollow'>www.UnrealEngine.com</a>